BatistaCo-Pedro/node/doc/api/synopsis.md

 });
 ```

-Save the file.
-Then, in the terminal window, to run the `hello-world.js` file,
+Save the file, go back to the terminal window, and enter the following command:
-enter:

 ```bash
 node hello-world.js